 An efficient, well-paced hiring timetable is the answer: Use the diagram below to determine where your hiring process could be improved for efficiency.

 The cornerstone of an attractive job offer is a competitive salary.
 To make sure you're offering a pay rate that's aligned with other employers in your field, it's important to know current averages and to understand any compensation insights that may impact what you need to offer.

-For example, in the past five years, demand for security analysts (more than 28 percent) has greatly outpaced salary growth (less than two percent rise in median salaries).
+For example, forecasted demand for security analysts (31 percent growth by 2029) has greatly outpaced salary growth for the role over the past five years (less than two percent rise in median salaries).
 This is incredibly surprising, given how important a role security analysts play in proactively figuring out how hackers can enter your system and how quickly they need to engage after a security intelligence alert.
 It'll help to keep your compensation levels top of mind as you hire, in the event that they begin to rise in the coming year.

-Factors like location will also influence what counts as a great salary, so be sure to make use of our salary calculator to find up-to-date data on pay rates specific to your region.
+To get a lay of the land in terms of national average salaries, make Randstad's salary guide your first point of reference.
+But since factors like location will also influence what counts as a great salary for security analysts, be sure to make use of our salary calculator to find up-to-date data on pay rates specific to your region.

 3. identify the top skills for security analysts